What are the Aljibes?

 Aljibe del Rey

-Walking from the Mirador de San Nicolas along the Calle Santa Isabel la Real you can reach the Aljibe del Rey.
-This is the largest aljibe in Granada, it´s capacity holds more than 300 cubic metres.
-This was built in the 11th century at the time of the Rey Badis and would have served the Ziri Dynasty too.
-This is the oldest aljibe as well as the biggest one.
-It is also known as Aljibe Viejo or Al-Qadim.
+Walking from the Mirador de San Nicolas along the Calle Santa Isabel la Real you come to the Aljibe del Rey.
+This is the largest aljibe in Granada, with capacity for 300 cubic metres.
+Built in the 11th century at the time of the Rey Badis, it served the Zirí Dynasty too.
+It´s the oldest aljibe, also known as Aljibe Viejo or Al-Qadim.

 Aljibe de San José